 The software part of the TOE consists of the cryptographic libraries RSA and EC and the supporting Toolbox and asymmetric Base libraries and the optional Flash Translation Layer (FTL), the optional Symmetric Crypto Library (SCL) and Platform Support Layer (PSL) library.
 The FTL can be used to communicate with the optional external Flash-memory.
-If the RSA or EC or Toolbox library is part of the shipment, the asymmetric Base libraries v2.05.005 and the SCLlibrary are automatically included.
+If the RSA or EC or Toolbox library is part of the shipment, the asymmetric Base library is automatically included.
+If the PSL library is part of the shipment, the RSA, EC, Base libraries v2.05.005 and the SCL v2.01.011 are automatically included.

 The RSA library is used to provide a high-level interface to RSA (Rivest, Shamir, Adleman) cryptography implemented on the hardware component Crypto2304T and includes countermeasures against SPA, DPA and DFA attacks.
-The routines are used for the generation of RSA key pairs, RSA signature verification, RSA signature generation and RSA modulus recalculation.
+The routines are used for the generation of RSA key pairs1, RSA signature verification, RSA signature generation and RSA modulus recalculation.
 The hardware Crypto2304T unit provides the basic long number calculations (add, subtract, multiply, square with 1100 bit numbers) with high performance.
 The RSA library is delivered as object code.
 The RSA library can perform RSA operations from 512 to 4096 bits.
-Following the BSI recommendations, key lengths below 1976 bits are not included in the certificate.
+Following the BSI2 recommendations, key lengths below 1976 bits are not included in the certificate.